-Before Chipotle, there was Chi Chi’s Mexican food
+Before Chipotle, there was Chi-Chi’s Mexican food in the 70s & 80s

-Perhaps she got creative in the kitchen with a retro sort-of Mexican food recipe — carefully clipped from that month’s issue of Good Housekeeping.
-(We have a bunch of these gems below!)
+Perhaps she got creative in the kitchen with a retro sort of Mexican food recipe, carefully clipped from that month’s issue of Good Housekeeping.

 Maybe you also got to have burritos courtesy of the freezer case, but my mom didn’t buy those.
 And salsa?
 Well, it wasn’t fresh — just jarred.